 Being a list person usually helps.
-You can make grocery lists, to-do lists, lists of things you want to buy, lists of things you want to make.
+You can make grocery list, to-do list, list of things you want to buy, list of things you want to make.
 So needless to say, you should make a big list of things to do before your baby is born.
 It is actually super helpful.
 Here is the list of things you should know before giving birth to your baby!

-Even after emerging of the baby, the placenta is delivered.
-So, no need to worry if you still have to do more pushing.
-But luckily, it delivers quickly that too without any pain.
+After emerging of the baby, the placenta is delivered.
+So, do not worry if you still have to do more pushing.
+But luckily, it delivers quickly, that too without any pain.

 After months of pregnancy, women want to have a deadline to look forward to.
 Only 5 percent women give birth on their due date.
-So, no need to take any tension if your baby doesn’t come to the world on schedule.
+So, do not get tensed if your baby does not come to the world on schedule.

-The doctor or the midwife wants to be sure that bleeding stops before heading towards home.
-A nurse will give you the most painful massage in regular intervals just to be sure that your uterus is shrinking and returning to the normal size.
+The doctor or the midwife wants to be sure that bleeding stops before heading home.
+A nurse will give you the most painful massage in regular intervals just to be sure that your uterus is shrinking, and returning to the normal size.

-Immediately after birth of your little one, his umbilical cord will be tied off but for several days, or even weeks a vestige of it will remain attached before drying up and falling off.
-It’ll not be cute rather will be black and bloody red but doctor deny them to loosen or pull them.
+Immediately after the birth of your little one, his umbilical cord will be tied off, but for several days, or even weeks a vestige of it will remain attached before drying up, and falling off.
+It will not be cute, rather will be black and bloody red, but the doctors however deny to loosen or pull them.

 This may happen to any of the women, but very less of them accept it.
-Don’t be embarrassed, if it happens to you.
+Do not be embarrassed, if it happens to you.

 Actually, babies born before 40 weeks have this covering which is known as vernix caseosa.
 It protects your baby’s skin in the womb.